linkesch/medium-editor-insert-plugin/README.md

 ## <a name="contributing"></a>Contributing

 I'm happy when you not only use the plugin, but contribute your improvements, too.
-To do that, please meet my only two requirements:
+To do that, you need to meet only two requirements:

 1. Use the same coding style as the plugin
 2. Write QUnit tests (if you're adding a new funcionality) and test your changes with **grunt test**